 Sometimes women wore just one mouche and other times several.
 Eventually, however, people wore so many mouches it sometimes looked like they were covered in flies.
 A Frenchman named Henri Misson noted this trend writing in 1719:

 “The Use of Patches is not unknown to the French ladies; but she that wears them must be young and handsome.
 In England, young, old, handsome, ugly all are bepatch’d until Bed-rid.
 I have often counted fifteen Patches, or more upon the swarthy wrinkled face of an old Hag threescore and ten, and upwards.”

 Because mouches were so popular, various trends developed.
 Women sometimes wore them in relation to their political affiliations or they applied them to specific spots, such as near the corner of the eye, on the temple, or on the nose.
-They also began giving the mouches special names, as shown in the illustration below.
+They also began giving the mouches special names, as shown in the illustration of the Princesse de Lamballe below.

 The names and placement conveyed a woman’s mood or communicated a special meaning.
 For instance, one historian noted:

 “Women who wanted to create the impression of impishness stuck them near the corner of the mouth; those who wanted to flirt chose the cheek; those in love put a beauty spot beside the eye; a spot on the chin indicated roguishness or playfulness, a patch on the nose cheekiness; the lip was preferred by the coquettish lady, and the forehead was reserved for the proud.”